Is Single-View Mesh Reconstruction Ready for Robotics?: Model Evaluation and Results

 To evaluate how well current single-view 3D reconstruction methods meet the robotics-specific desiderata outlined in Section \ref{sec:desiderata}, we systematically assess each requirement using our experimental pipeline.
 Our evaluation focuses on understanding whether these methods can produce reconstructions that are sufficiently accurate, physically plausible (collision-free and stable), capable of resolving occlusions, and computationally efficient.
 The following results, organised by each desideratum, reveal significant gaps between current capabilities and the requirements for effective robotic applications.

 \paragraph{Reconstruction Accuracy}

-To evaluate how accurately popular reconstruction models produce 3D reconstructions when queried with imagery that reflects realistic robotic observations, we run all models on segmented objects that are entirely visible except for self-occlusion.
+To evaluate reconstruction accuracy on realistic robotic imagery, we run all models on segmented objects that are entirely visible except for self-occlusion.
 We select 177 such objects from YCB-Video and 136 objects from the Aria dataset.
 As there are no guarantees that reconstructed meshes are valid volumes, we evaluate reconstruction accuracy by uniformly sampling 10,000 points from the surfaces of ground truth mesh and reconstruction, and computing the Chamfer distance ($\ell^2$-norm) between both point clouds.
+Utilisation of the Chamfer distance (CD) as a measure of reconstruction error is in line with recent reconstruction works \cite{liu_zero-1--3_2023,xu_instantmesh_2024,hong_lrm_2023,li_dso_2025}.
+We follow the implementation of \cite{mescheder_occupancy_2019} for computing the Chamfer distances.